 Some people spend years studying how to make natural skin care that offers nourishment and therapeutic benefits . . . with no harsh or chemical ingredients.
 We are here to help you create some of those high-quality, luxury recipes without the years of study, research, and practice.
 (We’ve done all of that for you!)

-Together, they offer you three approaches to natural skin care—for your face, your body, and your lips.
+Together, these recipes offer you three approaches to natural skin care—for your face, your body, and your lips.
 (You are definitely going to love this DIY lip balm; we think you’ll want to keep your homemade lip balm with you and use it throughout the day!)

 Before we get started, we want to touch on something very important.

 All of our ingredients in these recipes are 100% pure.

 The essential oils are organic, organically raised, or wildcrafted.
 They are lab-tested to ensure they don’t include synthetics, pesticide residues, or other unwanted ingredients.